 In the end, lawmakers failed to act on that bill and it died before becoming law.
 Instead, lawmakers tacked on a provision to the 2018 budget that ended the sunset clause on the 2015 regulations.
 This means fantasy sports were legalized indefinitely in Massachusetts, but are not required to pay special taxes.

 The Massachusetts State Lottery does not offer its games online at this point.
 This may change in the future, but it is most definitely illegal to sell lotto tickets online inside the state.
 Any website that offers MA lottery tickets online is neither legal nor authorized… so buyer beware.
 It’s anyone’s guess as to whether or not some offshore lottery site will pay up if you win a million dollars.

 One alternative you have to playing online is to purchase “season tickets.”
 These season tickets act as a subscription service in which you can pay to enter drawings automatically for 3, 6 or 12 months up front.
 Once you pay and fill out the season tickets form, the lottery will automatically enter you into each drawing.

 Season tickets are available for Mega Millions, Megabucks Doubler, Powerball and Lucky for Life.
 You must visit an authorized lottery agent in person to purchase season tickets; these also are not sold online.
 Visit this page for a list of authorized retailers.

-The gambling portion of Massachusetts’ criminal code is badly outdated and as such makes no mention of the internet.
-What the lottery does mention is the use of the telephone to participate in gambling.
+The gambling portion of Massachusetts’ criminal code is outdated and as such makes no mention of the internet.
+What the law does mention is the use of the telephone to participate in gambling.
 This could possibly be construed to apply to the internet (in similar fashion to the federal Wire Act) but there is no case law to refer to.
 No person has ever been charged under this law for online gambling or poker.